-Claimant / Defendant (delete as appropriate) Request for document or narrow classes of documents relating Issue for to the Issue for Disclosure Decision (for the court) Response Disclosure 1.
-Issue []: 2.
-3. 4.
-5. 6.
-7. 8.
-9. 10
+Cla Claimant / Defendant (delete as appropriate)

+Issue for Disclosure Request for document or narrow classes of documents relating to the Issue for Disclosure Response Decision (for the court)

+1. Issue [ ]:

+2.

+3.

+4.

+5.

+6.

+7.

+8.

+9.

+10

 [Note: Parties should refer to the guidance on 'Completion of section 2 of the DRD' in the 'Explanatory notes for the DRD' when completing this section]